jgoggles/snf/src/content/19-06-09-trevor-story-speed.md

 The paragon of speed in Major League Baseball is Rockies' shortstop Trevor Story.
 This is a man who, as affirmed by–get this–Statcast AI powered by AWS, is able to steal bases 63% of time when starting from–get this–his hands and knees.
 This is according to science and math and computers.
-Amazon has "trained a deep neural network to predict stolen base success by using numerous data including runner’s speed and burst, catcher’s pop time, pitcher’s velocity and handedness, lead-off distance, and the game situation".
+Amazon has "trained a deep neural network to predict stolen base success by using numerous data including runner's speed and burst, catcher's pop time, pitcher's velocity and handedness, lead-off distance, and the game situation".
 That is rock solid stuff right there.

 Below we have visual proof of machine learning's proof of Trevor Story's freak-of-nature nature when it comes to stolen base prowess thanks to Amazon's impressive